"Why, you speak treason!" exclaims Marian.

 A trivia note from John Eastman in his book "Retakes" (Ballantine, New York, 1989): "His (Flynn's) frequent tardiness on the set annoyed cast and crew, and most of his speaking scenes had to be reshot several times because of his bad memory for dialogue.
 With costar Olivia de Havilland, who had carried an unrequited torch for him for three years, he teased and bantered, kissing her far more ardently than the censors would pass, thus requiring more retakes.
 Flynn's habits provoked constant arguments between himself, director Michael Curtiz, and studio chief Jack Warner, who wanted to fire him but was tied by contract--fortunately, for the film became a minor classic."

-Several years before this HD-DVD release, Warner Bros. had fully restored the film, eliminating age marks, scratches, lines, spots, and flecks, correcting the color, and issuing the results in a two-disc Special-Edition set.
+Several years before this Blu-ray release, Warner Bros. had fully restored the film, eliminating age marks, scratches, lines, spots, and flecks, correcting the color, and issuing the results first in a two-disc Special-Edition set and then in HD DVD.
 The 1938 movie was among the earliest to use three-strip Technicolor, and thanks to WB's restoration the image looked almost as good in SD as it probably did when it was new.
 I thought the colors were a little bright, but they were still fairly natural and realistic.
-My only serious concern about the standard-definition transfer was a somewhat soft object delineation and a small degree of grain in darker scenes and against wide, flat backdrops.
+My only serious concern about the standard-definition transfer was a somewhat soft object delineation and a degree of grain in darker scenes and against wide, flat backdrops.

-On the SD disc I found the Dolby Digital single-channel monaural sound a tad hard and edgy, with a hint of background noise in quieter sections at higher volume.
-The same can be said of the new Dolby Digital Plus 1.0 sound, although like the improved picture, the sound is also sharper and clearer than before.
-Korngold's dazzling musical score could still use more mid and lower bass to fill it out, as well as more frequency and dynamic range, although the trumpets ring out boldly at Nottingham Castle and appear quite realistic.
-What's more, because the DD+ sound has the advantage of being exceptionally clear, it makes dialogue easy to understand, even if voices are a touch pinched and nasal at times.
-Background noise seems a little more prominent now, given the moderately greater clarity of the DD+ delivery, but as with the film grain, one hardly notices it a few minutes into the movie.
+On the SD and HD DVD discs I found the Dolby Digital and DD+ single-channel monaural sound a tad hard, thin, and edgy, with a hint of background noise in quieter sections at higher volume.
+It's the same for the BD's Dolby Digital 1.0 sound.
+Korngold's dazzling musical score could still use more mid and lower bass to fill it out, as well as more frequency and dynamic range (although the trumpets ring out boldly at Nottingham Castle and quite dramatically).
+What's more, the Dolby Digital sound is exceptionally clear, making dialogue easy to understand, even if voices are a touch pinched and nasal at times.
+Background noise seems as prominent as ever, but as with the film grain, one hardly notices it a few minutes into the movie.
 Remember, this was 1938, little more than a decade after the introduction of sound to pictures.
-Given the circumstances, the audio comes off quite well.
+Given the circumstances, the audio comes off as well as one could expect.

 Moving on, we find two fairly recent documentaries.
 The first is sixty-minutes long on the coming of color to the movies.
 Called "Glorious Technicolor," it is the story of the evolution of the Technicolor process, divided into chapters for easy access and hosted by Angela Lansbury.
 The second documentary, "Welcome to Sherwood: The Story of the Adventures of Robin Hood," is a sixty-fifth anniversary affair on the making of the classic, with historians, writers, and film buffs Rudy Behlmer, Leonard Maltin, Robert Osborne, Paula Sigman, and Bob Thomas, Korngold expert John Mauceri, and art director Gene Allen.
 It's fifty-five minutes long and takes the viewer through every stage of the film's production from casting to final screenings.